-The judgment specified in Civil Rule 58 shall be journalized within 30 days of the verdict, decree or decision.
+The entry of judgment, as specified in Civ.
+R. 58, shall be journalized within thirty days of the verdict, decree or decision.
 If such judgment is not prepared and presented for journalization by counsel, it shall be prepared and journalized by the Court.
-The date of journalization by the Clerk of Courts of a final appealable order shall begin the 30 day period of appeal.
+The date of journalization by the Clerk of Courts of a final appealable order shall begin the thirty-day period of appeal.

-(F) SETTLEMENT
+(C) SETTLEMENT

 Counsel shall promptly submit an order of dismissal following settlement of any case.
-If counsel fail to present such an order to the trial judge within 30 days or within such time as the Court directs, the judge may order the case dismissed for want of prosecution or file an order of settlement and dismissal and assess costs.
+If counsel fails to present such an order to the Trial Judge within thirty days or within such time as the Court directs, the Judge may order the case dismissed for want of prosecution or file an order of settlement and dismissal and assess costs.

-(G) COURT-PREPARED ORDERS
+(D) COURT-PREPARED ORDERS

-The provisions of this rule shall not be deemed to preclude the Court from sua sponte preparing and filing with the clerk for journalization its own judgment or order.
-The Clerk of Courts shall immediately serve a copy of the order or judgment upon journalization to each counsel of record through any means available in accordance with Civil Rule 5 including handing it to the person, leaving it at a location prescribed by the rule, mail service, commercial carrier, or delivery via electronic means to a facsimile number or an e-mail address provided in accordance with Civil Rule 11 by the attorney or party to be served.
+The provisions of this rule shall not be deemed to preclude the court from sua sponte preparing and filing with the Clerk for journalization its own judgment or order.
+The Clerk of Courts shall immediately serve a copy of the order or judgment upon journalization to each counsel of record through any means available in accordance with Civ.
+R. 5, including handing it to the person, leaving it at a location prescribed by the rule, mail service, commercial carrier, or delivery via electronic means to a facsimile number or an e-mail address provided in accordance with Civ.
+R. 11 by the attorney or party to be served.

-(H) SERVICE BY CLERK'S OFFICE
+(EH) SERVICE BY CLERK'S OFFICE

-Once journalized, the Clerk of Courts' Office will transmit the entries to the email address submitted by the parties.
+Once journalized, the Clerk of Courts' office will transmit the entries to the email address submitted by the parties.
 Counsel for a party, or pro se litigants representing themselves who do not have an email address may, by motion, request ordinary mail service of entries by the Clerk of Courts' Office.

-5.06 PRETRIAL CONFERENCES
+4.06 PRETRIAL CONFERENCES